 1) Is endometriosis common?

-Generally, %11 women between the age of 15 to 40 have endometriosis.
-This disease appears and reaches its highest point in the third decade of women's life.
+Generally, %11 women between the ages of 15 and 40 have endometriosis.
+This disease appears and reaches its highest point in the third decade of women's lives.

 2) Does endometriosis get better after menopause?